Informational Rescaling of PCA Maps with Application to Genetic Distance: PCA under Mutual Information

 \subsection{In Matrix Notation}

-Using matrix notation, we can express the problem in the following way.
+Using matrix notation (mapping to our implementation), we express the problem in the following way.
 Centering and scaling in the correct order yields a matrix suitable for computing correlations.
-We start by defining a matrix ${\bf{G}} = (g_{ij})$ features indexed by $i \in \mathbb{Z}_m$ samples, and $j \in \mathbb{Z}_n$. \footnote{These features could be biallelic diploid SNPs coded in $\mathbb{Z}_2$}. \begin{theorem} Define
+We start by defining a matrix ${\bf{G}} = (g_{ij})$ features indexed by $i \in \mathbb{Z}_m$ samples, and $j \in \mathbb{Z}_n$. \footnote{These features could be biallelic diploid SNPs coded in $\mathbb{Z}_2$}.
+Define